Web Content Accessibility Guidelines 2.0

 "An alternative for time-based media is provided that presents equivalent information for prerecorded audio-only content."

 If video files are used, captions or a synchronized text transcript should

 NOTE: Captions also benefit non-native speakers, users with audio disabled or viewers watching a video with poor quality audio.

 WCAG 2.0 Guideline 1.2.2

 "Captions are provided for all prerecorded audio content in synchronized media, except when the media is a media alternative for text and is clearly labeled as such."

 Video files should be embedded or displayed in a player that can be accessed by a screen reader via keyboard commands.

-Accessible players include QuickTime, RealPlayer, iTunes, YouTube and properly configured JW Player.
+Accessible players include QuickTime, RealPlayer, iTunes, Vimeo, Panopto, JW Player and YouTube.